ucldc/ucldc-docs/docs/dams/create-objects.md

 </table>

 <ol start="6">
   <li>Finally, upload the sample content file you downloaded earlier.
-Select 'Upload', find the file in your filesystem, and then press 'Open'.</li>
+Press 'Browse' or 'Choose File', find the file in your filesystem, and then press 'Open'.</li>
   <li>Scroll down and press 'Create'.</li>
 </ol>